-The odor limit compared to other limits may indicate an early warning of a leak.
-The maximum allowed work place concentration (MAC), is the maximum allowed average concentration expressed in $mg m^{-3}$ of a gas, vapor, or dust in air in a workplace, which has no adverse effects on health for an exposure of 8 hours per day or 42 hours per week for the majority of a population.
+The maximum allowed workplace concentration (MAC) is the maximum allowed average concentration expressed in $mg m^{-3}$ of a gas, vapor, or dust in air in a workplace, which has no adverse effects on health for an exposure of $8 h d^{-1}$ or $42 h w k^{-1}$ for the majority of a population [24].
 Since it is an average, maintaining the concentration below this value does not guarantee no effects, since the sensitivity may differ within a population.
 On the other hand, a short-term exposure to a concentration above MAC does not imply consequences on health.

-A distinction is made between acute toxicity and chronic toxicity.
+A distinction should be made between acute toxicity and chronic toxicity.
 For acute toxicity, the following indicators may be used:

-- Lethal dose LD{50} : gives the concentration that caused 50% of fatalities within 5 days in an animal population exposed once to the concentration.
-It may be an oral or dermal exposure and is expressed in mg kg-1 of organism with a specification of the test animal used. - Lethal concentration LC{50} : is the concentration in air that caused 50% of fatalities within 5 days in a test in an animal population exposed to this concentration.
+- Lethal dose LD50: Gives the amount of a toxin that caused 50% of fatalities within five days in an animal population exposed once to the amount.
+It may be an oral or dermal exposure and is expressed in mg kg-1 of organism with a specification of the test animal used. - Lethal concentration $LC{50}$ : Is the concentration in air that caused 50% of fatalities within five days in a test in an animal population exposed to this concentration.
 It is through inhalation and is expressed in mg kg-1 of organism with a specification of the test animal used.

-The LD{50} and TC{50} for humans would be more directly applicable but, for obvious reasons, only very sparse data are available:
+The lethal dose $(LD{50})$ and threshold concentration $(TC{50})$ for humans would be more directly applicable but, for obvious reasons, only very sparse data are available: